w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 Proxy accounts are special accounts which can sign [**extrinsic calls**](./learn-extrinsics.md/#pallets-and-extrinsics) made to specific **pallets** on behalf of the proxied account.
-There is thus the possibility to create staking proxy accounts that can be used to sign only extrinsic calls to staking, session and utility pallets.
+There is thus the possibility to create staking proxy accounts that can be used to sign extrinsic calls specific to the staking, session and utility pallets.

 Staking on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is not a set-and-forget action, as a nominator you will need to monitor the performance of your validators and make changes